 Escalators/Elevators: Escalators are available to reach the upper levels of the park near first base and in the left field area.
 Elevators are available behind home plate (near section 36) and in left field (behind section 78).

 Eutaw Street is the festive area located between the Warehouse and the ballpark.
 Eutaw Street is open daily; however, for 7:05 p.m. games, Eutaw Street closes at 4:00 p.m. to the general public.
-At 5:00 p.m., it re-opens, along with the entire ballpark, to fans holding tickets for that night's game.
+At 5:00 p.m., it re-opens to fans holding tickets for that night's game.

 Fans with game tickets are free to roam Eutaw Street, as well as the bleachers and Flag Court in search of batting practice home run balls and to enjoy any of the carnival-style attractions and concession areas, including Boog's BBQ, located up and down the street.
 Access to the Orioles Legends Park is also available when the Eutaw Street gates open.